 2. Apologetics Can Help Those Who Have Real Questions About, and Legitimate Objections to Christian Beliefs

-Many Christians will argue that Christ (since he is God) does not need our defense.
+Many Christians will argue that Christ (as God) does not need our defense.
 “Technically,” they are correct.
-At the same time, Christ called us to be his witnesses.
+At the same time, Christ called us to be his witnesses (Matt.
+28:19ff).
 A witness must be prepared to testify to the truth, at a moment’s notice, and in an objective manner.
-That involves prayerfully-training our minds so that we may respond appropriately when the opportunity presents itself.
-Invariably, attempts at sharing Christ with others will be met with questions or objections.
-We should not ignore legitimate questions and objections.
+That involves prayerfully-training our minds so that we may respond appropriately when called upon.
+As has already been stated, invariably, attempts at sharing Christ with others will be met with questions or objections.
+We should not ignore them.
 We should take them seriously and respond to them as fully and fervently as possible.

 3. Apologetics May Be Used As A Tool for Discipleship

 Christ also called us to make disciples.
 A disciple is both a learner and a follower.
 Often one aspect of discipleship is emphasized while the other is neglected.
 Typically, we neglect the intellectual side.
 This is not a good practice.
 Discipleship is a spiritual exercise that involves learning (studying) and living out (practicing) what we believe.
 Granted, Solid Rock Reasons emphasizes the intellectual side of discipleship.
 That does not mean we are unaware of the need for exercising our faith practically.
 One way to exercise our faith is by sharing it with others.
 However, that requires getting our intellectual hands dirty.